project-everest/everparse/doc/3d-lang.rst

 Element-sized arrays
 --------------------

-3d lets you define arrays with a constant number of elements.
+3d lets the user define arrays with a constant number of elements.
 The following example defines a triangle where the three corners of the triangle are recorded in an array of 3 elements: